sivolko/hugs4bugs/_posts/2023-10-22-cloud-native-CNAPP-tool-Microsoft-defender-for-cloud-101.md

 - DevSecOps
 - CSPM
 - CWPP
+It has 3 plans viz free one, Defender for servers P1 and P2

 First let's understand the problem statement from different stakeholder's point of view,why do we need MDC?
 <style type="text/css">